≡ Menu

 7) Don’t mix up “which,” “that,” and “who”

-"Which" is very general.
-It's flexible, and a little ambiguous.
-You can use it to introduce elements of a sentence that aren't critical.
-"The trick to good writing is a lot of reading, which takes time."
+“Which” is very general.
+It’s flexible and a little ambiguous.
+You can use it to introduce elements of a sentence that aren’t critical.
+“The trick to good writing is a lot of reading, which takes time.”

-"That," on the other hand, is restrictive and definite.
-When you use "that," it carries weight.
-"A lot of reading is something that takes time."
-If the subject of the sentence you're writing is a person, use "who" instead.
-"John is a person who writes well because he reads a lot."
+“That,” on the other hand, is restrictive and definite.
+When you use “that,” it carries weight.
+“A lot of reading is something that takes time.”
+If the subject of the sentence you’re writing is a person, use “who” instead.
+“John is a person who writes well because he reads a lot.”
 This one is subtle.
-A lot of people would make the mistake of using "...person that writes..." instead.
-Even if the mistake is common, it's still a speed bump in your writing.
+A lot of people would make the mistake of using “person that writes” instead.
+Even if the mistake is common, it’s still a speed bump in your writing.

-8) Avoid "or" when "nor" is what you need.
+8) Avoid “or” when “nor” is what you need

 Compare the following:

-- "Neither one nor the other could play hockey."
+• “Neither one nor the other could play hockey.”

 See how the second one just feels better?
 It rolls past the eyes a little more easily.
-On the other hand, when you use "either," we generally get it right.
-"Either one nor the other" is a mistake that almost everyone will spot.
-We recognize the correct usage is "either one or the other."
+On the other hand, when we use “either,” we generally get it right.
+“Either one nor the other” is a mistake that almost everyone will spot.
+We recognize that the correct usage is “either one or the other.”

 9) Don’t confuse “bringing” and “taking”

-10) Watch out for misplaced and wrongly used apostrophes.
+10) Watch out for misplaced and wrongly used apostrophes

-First of all, if a word ends in s, you never tack on a second s.
-If you mean multiple dogs, the word "dogs" keeps the s on the end, otherwise you'd mean one dog.
-"The dogs houses were small but comfortable," though, isn't quite right.
-You need a single apostrophe to show possession.
-The thing is, "the dog's houses were" is still wrong.
-It would be right if there was only one house for one dog, but written like that it's just one dog having multiple dogs' houses.
-That's the solution, by the way: "the dogs' houses were small but comfortable."
+First of all, if a plural word already ends in s, you don’t tack on a second s.
+If you mean multiple dogs, the word “dogs” keeps the s on the end.
+Otherwise, you would mean one dog.
+“The dogs houses were small but comfortable,” though, isn’t quite right.
+You need an apostrophe to show possession.
+The thing is, “the dog’s houses were” is still wrong if you mean houses belonging to several dogs.
+It would be right if there were multiple houses belonging to one dog.
+The solution is: “The dogs’ houses were small but comfortable.”

 For more common grammar mistakes, have a look at our infographic here.